lucaschirruINAF/SRT-Documentation/antenna.rst

 SARDARA's spectral resolution and sensitivity are defined by its full 1500 MHz bandwidth.
 However only 1200 MHz of the full 1500 MHz bandwidth is usable, since the 1200 MHz filter of the Total Power backend's Focus Selector is being used as input to SARDARA.

-More detailed information on the SARDARA backend can be found here: `SARDARA <https://www.worldscientific.com/doi/full/10.1142/S2251171718500046>`_.
+More detailed information on the SARDARA backend can be found here: `Melis et al., Journal of Astronomical Instrumentation, Vol. 07, 1850004 (2018) <https://www.worldscientific.com/doi/full/10.1142/S2251171718500046>`_.

 SKARAB
 ------

+**SKARAB is offered in shared-risk mode in all of its configurations.**
 *The use of this backend is admitted in shared-risk mode.
 Users are required to contact the antenna staff prior to submission, in order to assess the availability of software/hardware services for their specific needs.*

 SKARAB backend is composed of ten fully-reconfigurable SKARAB (aka Roach 3) boards that allow it to perform wide-band spectro-polarimetric observations, as well as high-time resolution for pulsars and fast transients (not currently available).
 Its sampling time can be set from 1ms to 1 s.
 For pulsar applications, the sampling time can be set up to 16 microsec for pulsars search.
 Baseband recording is going to be available from 16 to 512 MHz.
-The full description of the SKARAB board is reported in `A. Melis et al. The SKARAB Board in the Framework of Single-Dish Radio Astronomy <https://www.worldscientific.com/doi/full/10.1142/S2251171724500089?srsltid=AfmBOopnWjd6olCUgtwWLE6MsVDWdBXZKRj9yycO6KIzi4ITdUGQovur>`_.
+The full description of the SKARAB board is reported in `Melis et al.,  Journal of Astronomical Instrumentation, Vol. 13, 2450008 (2024) <https://www.worldscientific.com/doi/full/10.1142/S2251171724500089?srsltid=AfmBOopnWjd6olCUgtwWLE6MsVDWdBXZKRj9yycO6KIzi4ITdUGQovur>`_.

-**SKARAB is offered in shared-risk mode in all of its configurations.**

 Calibration
 ===========
 Tests of characterization are periodically performed at SRT in order to check the status of the antenna, ensure a good functioning of the different components (e.g. active surface, receivers, backends, etc), and improve the observing performances at the different frequencies.
 In particular, the tests include measurements of pointing, focus curve, gain curve and beam shape for the different receivers.
-More details about previous test results are available in `SRT Performance Measurements <http://hdl.handle.net/20.500.12386/32536>`_.
+More details about previous test results are available in `Egron et al., SRT Performance Measurements (2018-2021) <http://hdl.handle.net/20.500.12386/32536>`_.

 Pointing model
 ---------------